cypress-io/cypress-documentation/source/ja/api/events/catalog-of-events.md

 After you refresh the page you'll see something that looks like this in your console:

-{% img /img/api/catalog-of-events/console-log-events-debug.png "console log events for debugging" %}
+{% imgTag /img/api/catalog-of-events/console-log-events-debug.png "console log events for debugging" %}